Dear Friends and Lovers,

 – I am super deep cleaning my suite (that only I use) at the Bunnyranch after every appointment.
 I shower thoroughly and go home.

-– I’m not taking more than 3 new appointments per week and I am staying home in between those appointments.
+– I’m not taking more than 2 new appointments per week and I am staying home in between those appointments.
 So, first come, first serve.
-Only appointments reserved and held by deposit and cleared by me will even be considered a confirmed appointment.

 – I’m not frequenting the common areas at the Bunnyranch even though they have drastically increased their cleaning and disinfecting protocol by also keeping additional maids on every shift in charge of different areas.
 Please note I am being overly cautious in this area because many of my clients are elderly and I am being extremely cautious for their health.
 The Bunnyranch, because of the intimate nature of our business has always practiced even better than hospital like practices of disinfecting and keeping our ladies and our place clean and healthy.